ruchtem/moving-mnist-mots/README.md

 **This is work in progress!!**

-This is an extension of the moving MNIST dataset by [1] based on the implementation by [praateekmahajan](https://gist.github.com/praateekmahajan/b42ef0d295f528c986e2b3a0b31ec1fe) (thank you!).
+This is an extension of the moving MNIST dataset by [1] based on the implementation by [praateekmahajan](https://gist.github.com/praateekmahajan/b42ef0d295f528c986e2b3a0b31ec1fe) but heavily reengieneered.

 It is tailored towards the Multi-Object Tracking and Segmentation (MOTS) task introduced by [2].

 This includes the following modifications:

-- Numbers have a fixed order with regard to foreground to background
+- Numbers have a fixed order with regard to foreground to background.
+This means foreground numbers might cover parts of backround numbers
 - Numbers change their size while moving
 - Numbers change their appearance while moving
-- (todo) Numbers can disappear in a sequence and new numbers can enter
+- Numbers can disappear in a sequence and new numbers can enter

-The generated data can be exported in COCO format [3] or MOTS format [2].
+The generated data can be exported in COCO [3] or MOTS format [2].

 # Installation